Ofélia Ramos

-Ofélia Ramos (born 1970) is a Portuguese politician, lawyer and businesswomen.
-A member of the centre-right Social Democratic Party (PSD), Ramos was elected to the Assembly of the Republic in 2019 as a representative of the Faro constituency and re-elected in 2022.
+Ofélia Isabel Andrés da Conceição Ramos (born 5 July 1970) is a Portuguese politician, lawyer and businesswomen.
+A member of the centre-right Social Democratic Party (PSD), Ramos was elected to the Assembly of the Republic in 2019 as a representative of the Faro constituency and re-elected in 2022 and 2024.

 Early life and education

 Ofélia Isabel Andrés da Conceição Ramos was born on 5 July 1970.
 She obtained a master's degree in administrative law.

 Career

 Before being elected to the Assembly of the Republic, Ramos held a number of positions in Faro and the Algarve region of Portugal.
 In 2003 and 2004 she represented the Portuguese Youth Institute in Faro.
 Between 2004 and 2006 she was a member of the board of directors of the Faro district hospital and chairman of the board of directors of the regional conservatory, Algarve Maria Campina, a school specialized in music and dance.
 Between 2011 and 2016 she was director of the Social Security Institute of the Algarve and from 2016 she was, first, head of the Division of Legal Advice, Supervision and Administrative Offences and then director of the Department of Legal Affairs and Litigation of Faro municipality.
 Ramos is also the director of two companies.